Xhevahir2002/Personal_Projects/PROGRAMMING & SCRIPTING/VISUAL BASIC/SuperMarket_Points_Instructions.md

 > Do not select any folder like "Desktop", "Downloads" or "Documents" because won't let you download the folder.
 Instead make a new folder everywhere (including 3 above folders) and download it there.
 - [x] **Step 4**: Open "SuperMarket_Points.sln" with "Microsoft Visual Studio 2022" (or "Microsoft Visual Studio 2019") and run the code by pressing "F5".

+> [!NOTE]
+> If you want to watch my video without downloading it, you can simply press the "." keyboard button.
+You'll be navigated to web VS Code version and you can watch the video from there.